A mum-of-two who is battling cancer is charting her most personal of journeys online to serve as hope and inspiration to others.

 “On one occasion, rather than just sending a message, the doctor came to find me while I was in radiotherapy to tell me he was considering a change to my medication.
 Just the simple act of coming to talk to me in person showed he cares, and not only did it impress me but it impressed my mum too, which is not always an easy task!”

-Martin Sykes, Therapy Radiographer for Hull and East Yorkshire Hospitals Trust has been involved in Clare’s treatment from the outset.
+Martin Sykes, Therapy Radiographer for Hull University Teaching Hospitals NHS Trust Trust has been involved in Clare’s treatment from the outset.
 He says:

 “Clare is an amazing person.
 She was so scared about what we needed to do to plan her treatment, but we talked her through it and she managed everything we needed her to do.